 You’ll be fully responsible for finding your own clients, as well as growing and managing your business and cultivating your existing relationships.
 With many people asking if it’s worth hiring a personal trainer at all it’s a much more difficult route to take, but the rewards can make it all worthwhile for those who succeed.

-The earning potential is extremely high for those who are successful as full time freelancers.
-Once you’re established in the industry and have a steady stream of client work you can earn as much as six figures a year, and there’s various ways to grow your income even more.
+The earning potential is extremely high for those who are successful as full-time freelancers.
+Once you’re established in the industry and have a steady stream of client work you can earn as much as six figures a year, and there are various ways to grow your income even more.

 Many people choose to leverage their client list and experience to create franchises, employing other personal trainers and growing their business in other areas.
 If you can master marketing your services and can run your business well there are countless ways to earn money in the industry – consulting work, speaking at seminars, training wealthier clients and many more.